How much is the Post 9-11 GI Bill worth to me?

 For questions about your GI Bill benefits, contact the Department of Veteran Affairs at 1-888-GIBILL-1 (1-888-442-4551).
 Be advised that this line only accepts calls from 7:00 a.m. to 7:00 p.m.
 CT from Monday through Friday, and you may experience long hold times.
 If your hearing is impaired, call 1-800-829-4833.

-For questions about your tuition assistance benefits through the military, please contact your individual service branch. has more information on using tuition assistance and the points of contact for each service branch.
+For questions about your tuition assistance benefits through the military, please contact your individual service branch.
+The Department of Defense Voluntary Education Program website has more information on using tuition assistance and the points of contact for each service branch.
 Your installation’s education and legal assistance offices are great resources for more personalized assistance.